ericdrowell/KineticJS/README.md

 #KineticJS has Retired

 Hi all!
-It's been awhile since I've worked on KineticJS, and I've since moved onto other projects.
+It's been awhile since I've worked on KineticJS, and I've since moved on to other projects.
 KineticJS is still an awesome HTML5 Canvas library, so I will be keeping up with the github repo indefinitely (as long as there is a github).
 I will no longer be fixing issues or responding to questions.
 Please feel free to fork the repo if you'd like to make changes or keep things moving.

 Also, you can now find tars of every stable KineticJS build on [www.kineticjs.com](http://www.kineticjs.com)